mbnarayn/DevOps/README.md

 ### 'deploymentName' does not match expected pattern '^[-\w\._\(\)]+$'.

 If you get this error, change the JSON file name.
 I got this error because the JSON file name had spaces which had to be removed.

+# Azure Pipeline Deployment Errors

+### No hosted parallelism has been purchased or granted.
+To request a free parallelism grant, please fill out the following form https://aka.ms/azpipelines-parallelism-request

+Microsoft has changed the policy to allow the free tier of a hosted agent pools for public and private projects of newly created DevOps organizations by citing the reason that many are abusing this feature by sending a huge amount of traffic on these hosted agents pools.
+Due to this reason, many are getting the above error during the build pipeline.

+Microsoft say that over the past few months, the situation has gotten substantially worse, with a high percentage of new public projects in Azure DevOps being used for crypto mining and other activities we classify as abusive.
+In addition to taking an increasing amount of energy from the team, this puts our hosted agent pools under stress and degrades the experience of all our users – both open-source and paid.

+Microsoft have published a temporary alternative approach which is fill out the form here https://aka.ms/azpipelines-parallelism-request requesting access to free hosted agent pools.

+In the meantime you could also use a self hosted agent pool.
+Details on how to build a self host agent pool are clearly explained on this video https://www.youtube.com/watch?v=a1tWj3ytVSQ.